106: Calorie-free oil

 I've got my plays confused.
 That's embarrassing.

-Okay, so he's sorry, his native language is English.
-He's looking for instructions in Danish to do a test renovation.
+Okay, so he's, sorry, his native language is English.
+He's looking for instructions in Danish to do his renovation.

 He does understand Danish.